 So, this week is a transition week…

-Another activity I have in class is a chance to debrief on the experience of writing memoir.
+Another activity this week is to debrief on the experience of writing memoir.
 I ask students to share what they liked/didn’t like, and what they learned either through the reading the work of others or the writing process.
 It’s a time to connect and reflect.
-In place of this, I’m asking you to write a short Journal reflecting on the process.
+I’m asking you to write a short Journal reflecting on the process.

 Please note: Not only will this help connect with your experience so far, this Journal will also assist you later this semester, when I’m going to ask you to reflect on the semester as a whole (and you can include parts of this Journal in your Final Reflection).